Sanshain/rollup-plugin-macros-calculate/README.md

 })();
 ```

+Its miraculous!
 However, we see that the commonjs plugin has left us a lot of work.

 First of all, **fs** is not defined, because **fs** does not exists in browser and if you do nothing, then roll up will expect corresponding to external module in `output.globals`.
 This will cause an error.
 Dragging `browserfs` package here is redundant and doesn't make sense.
 Secondly, the `__dirname` variable also exists only in the nodejs runtime and has no meaning in the browser.
 The `dynamicRequireTargets` option will generate the `getDynamicModules` function, which will help `createCommonjsRequire` load modules during iteration in a loop, and it looks something like this: